- gazette (n.)

 - gazette (v.)

 - "to announce in the Gazette," 1670s; see gazette (n.).
-The three official journals were published in Britain from c.1665, twice weekly, and contained lists of appointments, promotions, public notices, etc. Hence, to be gazetted "to be named to a command, etc."
+The three official journals were published in Britain from c.1665, twice weekly, and contained lists of appointments, promotions, public notices, etc. Hence, to be gazetted was "to be named to a command, etc."